 Inside the walls of the stunning Landmark Center you might be surprised to find two unique museums: the American Association of Woodturners Gallery of Wood Art and The Schubert Club Museum.

 The Gallery of Wood Art is free to visit (donations are welcome) and illustrates how woodturning works through educational exhibits.
 Some of the vintage and reproduction lathes date back to the Viking era to the late 1700s.
+See live demonstrations of turning on the 3rd Sunday of each month!
+Also, they have a contemporary art gallery.

 The Schubert Club Museum offers free admission for visitors who want to experience music-making through the centuries.
 The museum offers a gallery full of historic keyboards, a collection of correspondence from famous composers, a listening session of music boxes and phonographs dating back to 1900, and many other music related history.
 You can’t miss their amazing “cyclone” of instruments!